ContinuityControl/continuitycontrol.github.io/_drafts/make-t-we-mux-work-for-you.md

 When I started at Continuity this past January, I was thrown head-first into a big pool of linux, and all of its wonderful tools.
-I went from developing in JetBrains' RubyMine IDE on a mac, to ssh-ing into the "cloud" and living in linux with tmux and developing in vim.
+I went from developing in the JetBrains' RubyMine IDE on a mac, to ssh-ing into the "cloud" and living in linux with tmux and developing in vim.

 My fingers fumbled while using tmux and navigating between tmux windows and vim